mr-oroboto/Interconnect/README.md

 Interconnect is a 3D visualisation tool for Mac OSX that monitors network traffic and displays the relationship between your machine and the hosts it is communicating with.
 Whilst primarily a novelty this can be useful for easily seeing communication with new, unexpected hosts (especially on unexpected port ranges) or simply understanding the total endpoints involved in serving a specific service such as a web page.

+Hosts are grouped according to common metrics such as distance from localhost (in hop count or RTT), AS number or network.
+The size of each host is proportional to the total amount of traffic sent and received to/from it.

-You can see a demo of Interconnect in action [here](http://www.vimeo.com).
+You can see a demo of Interconnect in action [here](https://vimeo.com/173716721).

 ## Prerequisites